Neural Networks and (Virtual) Extended Formulations: Lower Bounds for Monotone and Input-Convex Neural Networks

-\begin{proposition} If $f\colon\R^d\to\R$ is represented by a \emph{monotone} rank-$k$ maxout network of size $s\geq1$, then $\xc(\epi(f))\leq ks$. \end{proposition} \begin{proof} Based on the neural network, we construct an extended formulation for $\epi(f)$ of size $ks$.
+\begin{proposition} If $f\colon\R^d\to\R$ is represented by a rank-$k$ maxout ICNN of size $s\geq1$, then $\xc(\epi(f))\leq ks$. \end{proposition} \begin{proof} Based on the ICNN, we construct an extended formulation for $\epi(f)$ of size $ks$.
 For each neuron $v$, we introduce a variable $y_v$.
 For ease of notation, we identify $y_v$ for an input neuron $v$ with the corresponding entry of the input vector $x$.
 Similarly, if $v$ is the output neuron, we identify $y_v$ with $t$.
 Then, the extended formulation for the epigraph is given by the system

 We claim that this formulation consisting of $ks$ inequalities exactly describes $\epi(f)$.
 The crucial ingredient is the equivalence